About Me:

 I am a fourth-year PhD candidate in Linguistics at the University of California, Davis, where I work in the Phonetics Lab with Dr. Georgia Zellou.

-My academic interests include phonetics/phonology, speech perception, psycholinguistics, speaking style variation, sociolinguistics, and human-computer interaction.
+My research interests include phonetics/phonology, speech perception, psycholinguistics, sociolinguistics, and human-computer interaction.
 Please click here to access my full CV.

 I am also passionate about teaching!
-Please click here to learn more about my teaching philosophy, to view some of my sample presentation slides, and to read some sample evaluations.
+Please click here to learn more about my teaching philosophy, here to view some of my sample course materials, and here to read some sample evaluations.

 Updates: